Fuwn/nitrous/README.rst

 Prebuilt binaries for the latest release may be found `here <https://github.com/fuwn/nitrous/releases/latest>`_.

-Up and Comming
+Up and Coming
 --------------

-- Proxy support
+- Multi-threaded support

 License
 -------